Beyond-jQuery/book/manuscript/dom-manipulation.md

 // ...send `contents` to server
 ~~~~~~~

-The DOM API is a bit more flexible than jQuery in this regard.
-It provides a few more options.
-For example the `Element.outerHTML` property will take the reference element into account when reading or updating HTML.
+The DOM API is a bit more flexible than jQuery in this instance; it provides a few more options.
+For example, the standardized `Element.outerHTML` property will take the reference element into account when reading or updating HTML.
 Conversely, `innerHTML` is only concerned with the descendants of the reference element.
 Had we used `outerHTML` in the "add a string" demonstration above, everything in our document _including_ the `<body>` element would have been replaced with the new `<div>`-wrapped ice-cream containers section.
-In the second and most recent DOM API example, where we read back the contents of the document, the `<body>` element would have been included in the stringified-html had we used `outerHTML` instead.
+In the last DOM API example where we read back the contents of the document, the `<body>` element would have been included in the stringified-html had we used `outerHTML` instead.
 Depending on your requirements, this may be desirable.

 While I certainly haven't demonstrated _all_ of the properties and methods provided by the DOM API, the point I am trying to make is that the browser already provides more than enough in terms of reasonable and intuitive native support for DOM manipulation.